stream-interop/stream-interop/README.md

 If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_LogicException_][] (or an extension thereof).

+Implementations MAY write to the encapsulated resource internally without affording _WritableStream_.

 ## Implementations